pukoframework/pukoframework.github.io/index.md

 ### License

-Puko Framework is distributed by an [MIT license](https://github.com/pukoframework/pukoframework.github.io/tree/master/LICENSE.txt).
+The Puko Framework is distributed under the [MIT license](https://github.com/pukoframework/pukoframework.github.io/tree/master/LICENSE.txt).

 ### Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pukoframework/pukoframework.github.io#contributing).
+Before making a contribution, please discuss the changes you wish to make via an issue, email, or any other preferred method with the maintainers.
+Learn more about becoming a contributor in [our GitHub repository](https://github.com/pukoframework/pukoframework.github.io#contributing).

 #### Thank you to the contributors of Puko Framework!